Yanqi-Xu/parole/parole/parole_data_diary_public.md

   filter(!is.na(value)) %>% select(-value)
 ```

-#### individual vote pattern
+#### individual voting pattern

-When we group the `pr_motion` dataset by member and vote so we can see
+By grouping the `pr_motion` data set by member and vote, we can see the
-the voting pattern for each of the 6,521 hearing, namely how many voted
+voting pattern for each of the 6,521 hearing, namely, how many board
-yes, no and not available.
+members voted yes, no and not available at each hearing.

 ``` r
 # new table by motion and type of vote counts, 36,150 records